mag4no10/arch-linux-guide/README.md

 | /mnt        | /dev/root_partition       | Linux x86-64 root (/) | Remainder of the device |

 Let's use sda as our disk.
+*DISCLAIMER* IF YOU HAVE ALREADY AN EXISTING OPERATING SYSTEM AND YOU ARE PLANNING TO DUAL-BOOT, DO NOT CLEAN THE MAIN DRIVE. \
 * First we have to clean the main drive
 ```
 # gdisk /dev/sda